 Gazebo tents go for Ksh.
 1,000 and chairs for only Ksh.
 10.

 Being that I am also making and selling tents, I’ll sincerely tell you that it is a good one for 2020.
 However, there is stiff competition as many people have discovered the gold hidden in this kind of business.

 Have a good business plan and a planned out marketing strategy and you will do well.

 Kenyans have started embracing fitness.
 And this is a good thing because you can now start your gym and make money training your neighbors.

-Interestingly, gym in Kenya is the kind of business which only needs Ksh.
+Interestingly, the gym in Kenya is the kind of business that only needs Ksh.
 500,000 capital to start but you can recover your capital and start making profits in a little under 6 months.

-Most of these equipment can be made locally at a lower cost.
+Most of this equipment can be made locally at a lower cost.

 Kisumu gym businesses charge as little as Ksh.
 50 for a single session with the highest being Ksh.
 6,500 monthly subscription.

 As a gym owner, try to target individuals, hotels, corporate, and university/college school students.